-Returning to Volcanoes National Park we drove around the Kilauea Caldera on the Crater Rim Road, stopping at view points on the way to the Thurston Lava Tube, a classic example of lava geology.
+Rim Road, stopping at view points on the way to the Thurston Lava Tube, a classic example of lava geology.
 The tube, 12 feet in diameter and about 100 yards long, is dimly lit, enough to feel spooky when you're in it.

 You could walk through the thing in 10 minutes.
-But Berner lingered, showing us colored minerals that had leached from the inside wall and how a tube was formed when the lava flow's exterior edge cooled and hardened but the boiling hot center stayed liquid enough to flow out and away.
+But Berner lingered, showing us coloured minerals that had leached from the inside wall and how a tube was formed when the lava flow's exterior edge cooled and hardened but the boiling hot centre stayed liquid enough to flow out and away.

-After lunch, we hiked the four-mile loop trail into Kailauea Iki crater, hard rock now but a fiery fountain when it erupted in 19 safe but strange, knowing that hot magma was deep underneath.
+After lunch, we hiked the fourmile loop trail into Kailauea Iki crater, hard rock now but a fiery fountain when it erupted in 1959.
+Walking along the crater floor was safe but strange, knowing that hot magma was deep underneath.

 As darkness fell, we lagged, thinking of dinner.
-But Berner wouldn't quit until we'd seen the science exhibits in the Jagger Mus rim where everyone gathers to watch the smoke and steam rise from the boiling lava in Halema'uma'u Crater.
+But Berner wouldn't quit until we'd seen the science exhibits in the Jagger Museum and found the sweet spot on the rim where everyone gathers to watch the smoke and steam rise from the boiling lava in Halema'uma'u Crater.

 But the story of Hilo's least known drama, "Bloody Monday," was still to come.
-After the first Christian missionaries converted who didn't die of measles, married them and raised families, amassed huge sugar cane plantations and imported Chinese and things went awry.
+After the first Christian missionaries converted the Hawaiians, they educated the few who didn't die of measles. married them and raised families, amassed huge sugar cane plantations and imported Chinese and Japanese to work the fields.
+Then things went awry.

-On Aug.
-1, 1938, a peaceful march led by dock and warehouse workers demanding fair wages turned violent.
+On August 1, 1938, a peaceful march led by dock and warehouse workers demanding fair wages turned violent.
 As tensions rose, 70 police wielding clubs, fire hoses and guns attacked the demonstrators, wounding 50 people.

 Peace-loving Hawaiians everywhere were shocked.
 But with World War II looming, Bloody Monday was forgotten.
 Will a fiery drama save this piece of history?
 With the right writer (not me), it might.
-We'll need Leonardo DiCaprio playing the handsome but greedy plantation owner, Gary Marrow as the stand-in, Gina Rodriquez (from "Jane the Virgin") as the winsome Hawaiian girl and Rich Berner checking facts.
-And filmed in Hilo, of course.
+We'll need Leonardo DiCaprio playing the handsome but greedy plantation owner, Gary Marrow as the standin, Gina Rodriquez (from Jane the Virgin) as the winsome Hawaiian girl and Rich Berner checking facts.
+And filmed in Hilo, of course. -TNS